 Lucas Ziegler, born 1978, is a swiss-based photographer, who has recently finished the art school ZHdK in Zurich.
 During his studies he started to pursuit his own long-term projects.
 Also he has started to photograph for several indie magazines.
 In his work, he focuses on faces but also objects, such as empty paperback-boxes in the city's streets and lumps of dirty snow underneath travel buses.
 What has started as a childish game with every day objects or empty places, reveals a close look at habits and behaviours – a look into how we consume, love and move forward.
 Faces, materials, interactions, that’s what catches Lucas Zieglers interest and lets him study topics and things over a long period of time, until he is satisfied with the examination of those objects, or gets bored.

-Florian Langellier is a 29 year old photographer from France, Normandy.
+Florian Langellier is a photographer from France, Normandy, born in 1989.

 In 2009, he started photography studies at the Belgian art school « le 75 » in Brussels, gradually going away from the documentary orientation of the school as he moves towards a contemplative approach of photography.

 He worked in Belgium and in France, and started a series of travels after his studies.

 An attraction to the northern lights, a will to be surrounded by an almost untouched nature and to embody these sensations within photography led him to Scotland, Ireland and Norway.

 Several travels to Italy and India inspired him by making a contact with ancients civilisations.